Postgraduate Course: Investment Management (CMSE11124)

 This course places a great emphasis on independent learning.
-Students will be provided with a list comprising 2-3 core readings and a number of additional readings.
+Before each lecture, students will be provided with a list comprising 2-3 core readings and a number of additional readings.
+Students are expected to read the core readings and ideally most if not all of the additional ones.
 The weekly lectures will explore particular aspects of the readings and attempt to help students put materials in context.
+They are not a substitute for the readings.
+Students will be asked to actively participate in class discussions and complete exercises between lectures.
 The nature of the material means that in most cases there is no single acceptable answer.
 Students are expected to learn how to argue a case that is supported by academic theory and empirical evidence.

 The group-work assignment provides a different type of learning experience.
 It allows students an opportunity to conduct an independent research as a team to answer questions that are relevant to investment management practice.
 In answering these questions, students are expected to link academic theories and findings from both class materials and independent research to a practical context.
 It is a project which requires teamwork.
 As in the investment industry, teams are rewarded and judged based on co-ordinated team outputs.